 • What are VR's artistic, philosophical, humanistic implications?

-• How might we design immersive virtual environments that encourage play, stillness, and calm?
+• How might we design virtual environments that encourage play, stillness, and calm?

-• How to design novel tools for expressive VR? (see: Chunity)
+• How to design new tools for expressive VR? (see: Chunity)

-• What new musical interactions and instruments are possible?
+• What new musical instruments and interactions are possible?

 • What does it mean to perform in virtual reality?

-Kunwoo Kim is a CCRMA master's student, researching in designing aesthetic lenses of human values in the medium of VR.
-His previous works—Music and Evolution, rU01, rU10, and The Fisherman—express human qualities in the form of real-time audiovisual interactions.
+Kunwoo Kim is a CCRMA Ph.D. student, researching artful design in various mediums, including the designing of aesthetic lenses of human values in the medium of VR.
+His previous works—Music and Evolution, MIDI.CITI, rU01, rU10, and The Fisherman—express human qualities in the form of real-time audiovisual interactions.
 He aspires to expand his design into social, philosophic, and ethical dimensions of virtual reality, and suggest future directions and artful methods of imbuing human nature and music into this immersive medium.

 Marina Cottrell is a master's student at CCRMA, and is interested in how machine learning can be used to better create music and understand how we as humans interact with it.
 Through her work on the Facebook Audio team, she has also become interested in 360 audio and the nuances of sound in 3D space.
 Her previous VR works have explored her interest in musical gaming, but she is interested in branching out and creating other ways of experiencing music through VR.
 She has a dog Lola who is learning to keep her distance when Marina has a Vive on her face.